-We have described the hardware and software features of our robot to be used for the competition in Mexico.
-Last year, we won the first prise of the Technical Challenge.
+We have described the hardware and software features of our robot to be used for the competition in the Netherlands.
+Last year, we won the first prise at the Technical Challenge and the 3rd plase at the Adult Humanoid competition.
 This year we focus on development of self-localization system to enable the robot to get better performance.